BlackPlatinum/laravel-softdelete-fixer/README.md

 # laravel-softDelete-fixer
 ### Description:
-As you know when you join a table using `Eloquent` join methods, it doesn't check soft delete and join all rows even it's `deleted_at` column is not `null`.
+As you know when you join a table using `Eloquent` join methods (inner, outer, left etc), it doesn't check soft delete trait used in model and join all rows also `deleted_at` columns that are not `null`.
 With this package and using it in your models, it will check soft deleted rows.
 ### Usage:
 #### First: